Dartmoor Training Area: History

 In 1895, an additional 10,000 acres of moor were leased from the Duchy of Cornwall.
 These areas were in use almost continuously from May to September.
 Remains of the targetry system then in use can still be seen in places around the moor.
 Access to the target area was by old miners' and peat cutters' tracks.

 Even then, red flags were used to designate live firing.
 Livestock had to be cleared off the affected areas.
 At East Okement Farm, the inhabitants had to vacate their home during local training.
 Later a bunker was added for the family to take shelter in.

 In the early 1900s, 3,448 acres of Willsworthy Manor and commoners' right were purchases by the War Office.
 In the 1920s this land was turned into rifle, grenade and field firing ranges and the core of a camp for the troops using these facilities.

-In 1906-07, seven miles of roads were built on the north moor to facilitate the movement of guns.

 In the 1930s training and building at Okehampton intensified.
 Among others, two decontamination centers were built (plus one in Castle Road, Okehampton) to deal with poison gas.
 As war with Germany became likelier, Territorial Army units were mobilized and the Devonshire Yeomanry finalized their training here.

 After the start of the Second World War, almost the whole moor was requisitioned for military training.
 Another area of 11,000 acres south and south east of Hexworthy was used for rifle, machine gun and anti-tank firing.
 A new rifle range on Rippon Tor was built, an airfield constructed on Roborough Down and another camp of Nissen huts was started at Plasterdown (later to become a hospital for U.S. forces).
 In preparation against possible German invasion, protective structures were constructed in the moor, such as pillboxes.
 At one point an 18-inch railway gun was brought to the area and fired from Halwill Junction/North Tawton into Dartmoor.

-In the year before the June 1944 Invasion of Normandy, the 4th and 29th U.S. divisions trained on Dartmoor, with thousands of troops living in camps along the roads all across the moor.
+In the year before the June 1944 invasion of Normandy, the 4th and 29th U.S. divisions trained on Dartmoor, with thousands of troops living in camps along the roads all across the moor.

 At the end of the war, the War Office controlled around 78,000 acres of Dartmoor (through ownership, lease, license or requisition).
 Of these, 49,000 were barred to the public on a permanent basis.
 In July 1947, the report of the Hobhouse Committee on National Parks emphasized the special significance of Dartmoor and largely as a result by 1948 the military's land holdings were reduced to 37,400 acres, of which permanent closure affected 9,000 acres, 20,850 acres were closed during training exercises and 7,550 acres were accessible at all times.
 In 1951, Dartmoor National Park came into existence.